AVickory/levTree/README.md

 location.go

-The Location module provides a bucketing system for namespacing keys.  id generation defaults to guuid V4, which is sufficient for my usecase, but other options may be added later.
+The Location module provides a bucketing system for namespacing keys.  id generation uses guuid V4, which is sufficient for my usecase, but other options may be added later.